Swiddis/opensearch-sql-distributed-testing/docs/primer.md

 I want to take a moment to call out two things:

 * Property-based tests are not a big list of generated test cases.
 This is *one* test that is run many times.
 The test report only contains one failing example for each distinct bug, not a report of every test that was run.
 (Indeed, they’re actually the shortest *possible* reproducers for each bug, due to a process called “shrinking.”)
 * In this case, fixing the bugs is trivial.
-If, instead of fixing the bugs, we wanted to avoid the tests triggering the bugs in the first place, we would need to make the input generation code more complicated.
-[1]
+If, instead of fixing the bugs, we wanted to avoid the tests triggering the bugs in the first place, we would need to make the input generation code more complicated.[^1]

 ## What is Context-Sensitive Query Generation?